JuliaGraphics/Gtk.jl/README.md

 1. `port install gtk2 +no_x11 +quartz -x11 gtk3 +no_x11 +quartz -x11` (this may require that you first remove Cairo and Pango, I like to put this in my "/opt/local/etc/macports/variants.conf" file as "+no_x11 -x11 +quartz" before installing anything, to minimize conflicts and maximize Quartz)
 2. `push!(DL_LOAD_PATH,"/opt/local/lib")` You will need to repeat this step every time you restart julia, or put this line in your `~/.juliarc.jl` file.

 If you want to use Homebrew, the built-in formula is deficient (it does not support the Quartz backend).
-See https://github.com/JuliaLang/Homebrew.jl/issues/27 for possible eventual workarounds.
+See [Homebrew#27](https://github.com/JuliaLang/Homebrew.jl/issues/27) for possible eventual workarounds.

 ### Linux

-Try any of the following until something is successful:
+Try any of the following lines until something is successful:

      aptitude install libgtk2.0-0 libgtk-3-0
      apt-get install libgtk2.0-0 libgtk-3-0
      yum install gtk2 gtk3
+     pkg install gtk2 gtk3

 On some distributions you can also install a `devhelp` package to have a local copy of the Gtk documentation.